wpmudev/custom-sidebars/readme.txt

 Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
 Yay!

-= I like the plugin, but what can I do if my website is based in a WP version older than 3.3 =

-If you are running a earlier version of WordPress download Custom Sidebars 0.8.2.

 == Changelog ==

 = 3.1.4 =